“No pain, no gain.”

 - Finally, what are our students’ top SQE tips?

-- “Making a study plan is key to keeping up with both studying and outside commitments like work and socialising.
-Writing a to-do list, and including one or two things you’ve already completed, gives you the motivation to keep progressing.”- Dan, student at The College of Legal Practice
+“Making a study plan is key to keeping up with both studying and outside commitments like work and socialising.
+Writing a to-do list, and including one or two things you’ve already completed, gives you the motivation to keep progressing.”- Dan, LLM student, passed the SQE with the College

-- “Be organised.
+“Be organised.
 Be ready to give it everything you have.
-It’s your qualification, it’s your future, and you’re in control of it.” - Emma, student at The College of Legal Practice
+It’s your qualification, it’s your future, and you’re in control of it.”
+Emma, passed the SQE with the College

-- “SQE is an intense assessment, so choosing the right provider is very important to support you on your SQE journey.” – Ben, student at The College of Legal Practice
+“SQE is an intense assessment, so choosing the right provider is very important to support you on your SQE journey.” – Ben, passed the SQE with the College Ready to begin your own SQE journey with The College of Legal Practice?
+Explore our SQE1 and SQE2 prep courses today.

 Ready to begin your own SQE journey with The College of Legal Practice?
 Explore our SQE1 and SQE2 prep courses today.